Case Study 05 · Dell INC · Dell Technologies

 The shortest path to a report shouldn't be a memorized route

-Sales reps and analysts knew where their reports lived but still had to walk through the same nested menus daily.
-The interface treated every report as equal weight, surfaced nothing based on what people actually used.
+Reps knew exactly where their reports lived but still walked the same nested menus every day.
+The structure weighted every report equally and surfaced nothing by actual use.

 "The number of clicks needed to reach the report slows me down.
 It disrupts my workflow and feels inefficient, even though I'm familiar with the site."
 Matt, Data Engineer, Dell